Articles on: Getting Started

 Layer 1 networks are the foundational blockchains that operate independently and have their own native cryptocurrencies.
 Examples include:

-Ethereum : Known for its robust security and smart contract capabilities but often criticized for high transaction fees (gas fees) and slower processing times during network congestion.
+Ethereum: Known for strong security and smart contract capabilities, but often criticized for high transaction fees (gas fees) and slower processing times during network congestion.

-BNB Smart Chain (BSC) : A faster and more cost-effective alternative to Ethereum, designed for lower fees and quicker transactions, but it is more centralized, which can be seen as a security trade-off.
+BNB Smart Chain (BSC): A faster and more cost-effective alternative to Ethereum, designed for lower fees and quicker transactions, but it is more centralized—something that can be seen as a trade-off in security.

 Layer 2 Networks